Citrus-Software/tangerine-docs/docs/developer/hello_tangerine.md

 A log file is also written in the %TEMP%/Tangerine/logs folder.

-The next section explains the API structure and introduces some key concepts...
+The next section explains how to run scripts beyond the Command Line window, and after that we will see the Tangerine API Structure and discover some key concepts...